openfga/sample-stores/stores/github/README.md

     # maintainers on a repo are anyone who is directly assigned or anyone who is an owner on the repo
     define maintainer as self or admin
     # repo writers are users who are directly assigned, anyone who is a maintainer or anyone who has the repository writer role on the owner organization
-    define writer as self or maintainer or repo_writer from own
+    define writer as self or maintainer or repo_writer from owner
     # triagers on a repo are anyone who is directly assigned or anyone who is a writer on the repo
-    define triager as self or writerer
+    define triager as self or writer
-    # repo readers are users who are directly assigned, anyone who is a triafer or anyone who has the repository reader role on the owner organization
+    # repo readers are users who are directly assigned, anyone who is a triager or anyone who has the repository reader role on the owner organization
     define reader as self or triager or repo_reader from owner
 ```